 - Asked to participate in other studies

-As enrollment in the Mayo Clinic SCAD Research Program expands and researchers continue to use samples and information from the registry and DNA and plasma biobank for research studies, we will communicate updates to all participants in several ways:
+As enrollment in Mayo Clinic's SCAD Research Program expands and researchers continue to use samples and information from the registry and DNA and plasma biobank for research studies, the research team will communicate updates to all participants in several ways:

-- Updates are available regarding SCAD research projects, publications resulting from our research and news about SCAD research at Mayo Clinic.
+- Updates are available regarding SCAD research projects, publications resulting from the research and news about SCAD research at Mayo Clinic.

-- The Mayo Clinic SCAD Research Program is also pioneering research communications via social media.
+- Mayo's SCAD Research Program is also pioneering research communications via social media.

 - If direct contact with a participant is needed for any reason, the participant may receive a letter by mail or a phone call from Mayo Clinic staff.

-- For more information or to update your contact information, please contact our study coordinator.
+For more information or to update your contact information, please contact the study coordinator.

 You have the right to leave the SCAD Research Program at any time.
-Please contact us to discuss concerns and the options you have for withdrawal.
+Please contact the program to discuss concerns and the options you have for withdrawal.